jacobkap/crimebythenumbers/docs/pdf-tables.md

                            "deaths")
 ```

-We have now taken a table from a PDF and successfully scraped it to a data.frame in R. Now we can work on it as we would any other data set we've used previously.
+We have now taken a table from a PDF and successfully scraped it to a data.frame in R. Now we can work on it as we would any other data set that we've used previously.

 ```r